AnyLog-co/documentation/training/Session II (Deployment).md

 ```
 test network
 ```
-The command returns the list of registered nodes in the network and validates the the members are reachable using their published IPs and Ports.
+The command returns the list of registered nodes in the network and validates that the members are reachable using their published IPs and Ports.
 For each node, the value in the status column needs to be the plus sign (**+**) that designates connectivity.
+if the plus sign is missing, the node is down or not reachable.

 ## Basic operations
 On each node (using the CLI) use the following commands: